-The Contractor shall employ a Microgeneration Certification Scheme approved specialist to design, supply, install, test, commission and certify to modify the existing two roof mounted photovoltaic system into one.
+The Contractor shall employ a Microgeneration Certification Scheme approved specialist to design, supply, install, test, commission and certify a roof mounted photovoltaic system as indicated on the layout drawings.

-The contractor shall design, supply and install a new, single hybrid inverter to work in conjunction with the existing installed Solar Panels and arrays.
+The contractor shall design, supply and install a new hybrid inverter to work in conjunction with the existing installed solar panels and arrays.

-which provides the same rated output current as the existing inverters installed.
 The system shall be complete with all fixings, wiring, DC isolator, generation meter, inverter etc to provide a complete photovoltaic system and be complete with a minimum 5-year warranty.